 While a high recurring investment might be too steep for very small brands and startups, ensuring the ad account is as optimized as it can be can help offset the budget costs.
 To do this, you can see if manual bidding strategies work better than automatic ones, and only target a small set of keywords per campaign.

-Create Custom Landing Pages for Ads
+Create Custom Landing Pages for Financial Ads and Forms

 Want to make sure those pricey keywords are well worth the ad budget investment?
 New or improved landing pages optimized for search campaigns can help.
 Quality scores can be improved by ensuring that your keyword targets are strategically placed throughout the landing pages.
 Higher quality scores often lead to lower CPCs, which can help your budget go further.
-Here’s a visual from our friends at Wordstream that provides a nice explanation:

 While building or optimizing landing pages can be a greater upfront cost, improving the UX of your conversion funnels (often referred to as Conversion Rate Optimization) can produce significant conversion rate improvements.